Los Alamitos High School

 Los Alamitos High School (also known as Los Al) is a public school for grades 9 to 12 located in Los Alamitos, California, and also serving the city of Seal Beach and the community of Rossmoor.
 It is the only high school in the Los Alamitos Unified School District.
 Both Oak Middle School and McAuliffe Middle School feed into Los Alamitos High.

 History

-Initially, classes were held at Pine Junior High School (now McAuliffe Middle), and only sophomores attended.
-The following year saw the school move into its new campus in its current spot on W Cerritos, and the addition of upper class categories.
-During its first two years, Los Alamitos High School had a complete flexible schedule program.
-Students submitted hand-written multi-part daily schedules during their scheduling class, which allowed them to choose from flexible scheduled sessions of their classes depending on the needs of teachers and students.
-In the third year, it changed to a computer scheduling program to provide more administrative accountability for the students' whereabouts.
-This version of flexible scheduling used computer technology to generate daily class schedules based on each instructor's lesson plans.
-Students would report each morning to their "scheduling class" to receive their daily schedule based on each teacher's request amount of instruction time.
-In their scheduling class, students could rearrange or fill open modules from a listing of available classes.
-This allowed serious students to make the best use of their schedule to attend classes in a sequence that made more sense for that day.
-The flexible scheduling was replaced with a traditional school schedule in 1977 after it was discovered that less disciplined students were abusing the system.
+Los Alamitos High School initially opened at Pine Junior High with only sophomores before moving to its permanent W. Cerritos campus the next year.
+During its first two years, the school utilized a highly flexible scheduling system where students hand-wrote their daily class plans.
+In its third year, the school transitioned to a computer-generated scheduling system to improve student accountability while still allowing students to adjust open periods.
+However, because some students abused this freedom, the flexible scheduling system was replaced with a traditional school schedule in 1977.

 Beginning in fall 1987, the Orange County High School of the Arts was resident on its campus, but its success and growth led it to move to a bigger campus in Santa Ana in 2001.